alan-turing-institute/REG-handbook/content/docs/onboarding/new_joiners/first_few_days.md

 and send it to
 [the newsletter owner](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#responsibilities).

-## Overview of Office, Team, Projects
+## Overview of How REG Operates

+Work at REG revolves around projects and service areas.
+You will typically be assigned to two different projects at any time, with at least one other REG person, and usually some external collaborators.
 You may want to browse REG's portfolio of projects in the [project tracker](https://github.com/alan-turing-institute/Hut23/projects/2) to get an idea of what we're up to.
+The project tracker is also used for expressing preferences on which upcoming projects you would like to work on.
+Service areas are REG-internal work, such as looking after this handbook, organising recruitment, or managing our computational resources.
+Usually people contribute to one service area, which should take approximately half a day a week.
+You shouldn't worry about this for the first few weeks though, and come back to picking a suitable service area once you've gotten into the normal flow project work.

+REG also gives its members some time, known as 22 days time, to work on side projects they find interesting.
+Your line manager can give you the details on this.

-If you like, you can see the
+If you like, you can see our
 [team reporting structure](https://github.com/alan-turing-institute/research-engineering-group/wiki/Team-reporting-structure).
-Note, however, that we do not have a hierarchical culture, and line managing is an administrative rather than an operational role.
+Note, however, that we do not have a hierarchical culture, and line managing relations are not about assigning work to people.

-## Organization of Work
+Your work tasks will be coordinated with the people in your projects.

-With your line manager or a team member discuss:
+You should talk to your line manager about things such as

-- Role of head of team
-- Groups and projects
+- How project allocation works, and what kinds of projects you would like to work on
 - Managing your time and growth
 - How we work (practices, tools, languages, *etc.*)

-## Your Development Goals

-With your line manager discuss how you would like to grow and develop into your role.
-Ask your line manager about opportunities to support your development.
+- How you would like to grow and develop into your role, and what opportunities exist to support that.
-Think about your goals independently before next meeting.

-## Culture

-With your line manger discuss the team culture.

 ## Set up Your Machine and Coding Environment